The WebRTC logo in front of a gradient purple to blue background.

 WebRTC vs. HLS

 HTTP Live Streaming (HLS) is an Apple proprietary protocol typically used for last-mile delivery.
-Apple initially developed the protocol to resolve playback issues for iPhones during live streams, but it has since taken off and is now an almost universally accepted protocol that countless devices and browsers support.
+Apple initially developed the protocol to resolve playback issues for iPhones during live streams.
+However, it is now almost universally accepted, with countless devices and browsers supporting it.

 Compatibility is a major reason why you might decide to compare WebRTC vs. HLS.
 It’s rare to find a system that doesn’t support them, so you don’t have to worry about excluding anyone you want to be part of your audience.